0 votes

 Halp pls.

-First not sure why your are using globaltranslate, but whatever your are using, globaltranslate or translate, you have to realize the vector in parameter is a delta, not an absolute position.
+First not sure why your are using global_translate, but whatever your are using, global_translate or translate, you have to realize the vector in parameter is a delta, not an absolute position.
 In other words when your translate with a zero vector this is normal it is not moving because this is what you tell your node to do.

 I used globaltranslate because I thought that would give me an absolute position!
 How can I get an absolute position?
 Should I use the root or something?